Shakeel1111-creator/To-do-App/README.md

 # To-do-App

 "As a passionate web developer, I developed a dynamic To-Do application that allows users to manage tasks through an interactive interface.
 This project, built using HTML and JavaScript, enables functionalities such as adding, listing, and deleting tasks, ensuring a seamless user experience.

+**🛠️ Technologies Used**
+HTML: Structures the content and layout of the app.
+CSS: Provides styling for the to-do list, including transitions and responsiveness.
+JavaScript: Adds dynamic functionalities like adding, removing, and marking tasks.